google/codeworld/web/help/GuideIntro.md

 To try your programs, click the **Run** button, at the bottom right corner of the screen.
 Your program will run in the **canvas**, at the top-right corner of the screen.

-!!!
-Tip
 Don't worry!
 Nothing you do in CodeWorld can harm your computer.

 Beneath the canvas, the **message** area will show you any messages about your program.
 These could be *errors*, explaining what your computer doesn't